thirdreplicator/raku/README.md

 raku.bucket = "mybucket"
 ````

-KV functions don't have a default bucket type.
+KV functions have a default bucket but don't have a default bucket **type**.

 CRDT Counters have a default bucket type of "counters" and a default bucket also named "counters".
 You can change these defaults like so: